Pythm/ad-Lightwand/info.md

 > [!TIP]
 > All sections and configurations except the minimum above are optional, so you use only what is applicable.

-Each app contains one `Room` defined with Appname, that in this example equals *nameyourRoom*.
+Each app contains one `Room` defined with Appname, that in the above example equals *nameyourRoom*.
 You input all of the sensors you want to use for that room, and define all the lights you want to automate.

 ## Lights